As outlined in our December 7

-As my colleague John Schick outlined in his December 7th blog post “Charlotte Future 2040 Comprehensive Plan Draft,” we at Wells + Associates are focusing on aspects of the plan relating to transportation, parking, transit- and trail-oriented development, and community mobility.
+As outlined in our December 7th blog post “Charlotte Future 2040 Comprehensive Plan Draft,” we at Wells + Associates are focusing on aspects of the plan relating to transportation, parking, transit- and trail-oriented development, and community mobility.
 This blog post is focused on the Transportation Demand Management (TDM) portion of the Charlotte Future 2040 Comprehensive Plan.

 The Benefits of TDM

 But what is TDM?
 TDM reduces travel demand by changing behaviors, particularly at peak commute hours.
 It creates strategic ways to get cars off the road and out of garages, to create work-life balance, and to reduce stress.
 But that is not all.
 Communities benefit from improved health and a cleaner environment.
 Everyone benefits by the economic stimulus of empowering people to live and play in their own communities.